codingforpleasure/customized-workspace/Ubuntu/useful-resources/nlp.md

 * There is definitely a chance of over fitting

-The drawbacks of `Word2Vec` which we have mentioned before is:
+* Word2vec is a group of related models that are used to produce word embeddings

+* Word2vec takes as its input a large corpus of text and produces a vector space, typically of several hundred dimensions, with each unique word in the corpus being assigned a corresponding vector in the space

+#### Drawbacks

-Is context-free model, which generate **static embeddings irrespective of the context**.
+* Is context-free model, which generate **static embeddings irrespective of the context**.

 ## BERT (Bidirectional Encoder Representation from Transformer)